top of page

 For fresh and drinking water supply, the roof & landscape of the building are designed to catch rain & snow water and store it in underground water tanks.
 The water goes through a series of filters and cleans the water to drinking water quality.
 The yearly precipitation of the climate and the expected consumption are the main factors for calculating the amount of water storage needed.
 Water harvesting is also an practices that date back to ancient civilization.

-FOOD PRODUCTION
+FOOD PRODUCTION SYSTEMS

 The nutrition values of today's food have fallen to concerning levels due to soil degradation.
 Centralized food production has also proven to be extremely vulnerable to global crises such as pandemics, conflicts, and climate change.
 To ensure a healthy and resilient future, we must produce food locally.
 Therefore, we have innovated an automated food production system that produces food and recycles greywater from buildings.
 This system works in all climates and produces food all year round.